 What impact do your products or services have on your customers?
 A few years ago, Nestlé (makers of Butterfinger, Baby Ruth, Nestlé Crunch, etc.) decided to remove artificial colors and flavors from their products.
 It was a bold move that changed the makeup of their flagship products.
 But they did it because a Nielsen study revealed that 60% of Americans didn’t want artificial colors or flavoring in their food.
 Sure, it was a marketing strategy by Nestlé, but it was also a reaction to their customers’ desires.

-5. Brand Consistency Increases Revenue
+5. Why Brand Consistency Matters: It Increases Revenue

 It stands to reason that if you’re generating consumer trust, creating awareness, establishing authority, and building integrity, you’re also going to increase revenue for your brand.
 Consistent branding has been shown to boost revenue by almost 25%, yet most businesses aren’t clear on how to make it happen.
 In an Inc. report, more than 200 organizations were surveyed and 90% of them believed that consistent branding was important.
 Surprisingly, only 10% did anything about it.